Great Britain licence holders

 You usually need to take the theory test before you can get your first full car or motorcycle driving licence.

-You don’t need to take the car theory test if you hold a B1 licence (3 or 4-wheeled light vehicle).
+You don’t need to take the car theory test if you have:

-You can view your driving licence information online to check if either of the exceptions apply to you.
+You can view your driving licence information online to check if the exceptions apply to you.

 Adding new categories to your licence